metio/terraform-provider-k8s/docs/resources/helm_toolkit_fluxcd_io_helm_release_v2beta1.md

 - `reconcile_strategy` (String) Determines what enables the creation of a new artifact.
 Valid values are ('ChartVersion', 'Revision').
 See the documentation of the values for an explanation on their behavior.
 Defaults to ChartVersion when omitted.
 - `values_file` (String) Alternative values file to use as the default chart values, expected to be a relative path in the SourceRef.
 Deprecated in favor of ValuesFiles, for backwards compatibility the file defined here is merged before the ValuesFiles items.
 Ignored when omitted.
 - `values_files` (List of String) Alternative list of values files to use as the chart values (values.yaml is not included by default), expected to be a relative path in the SourceRef.
 Values files are merged in the order of this list with the last file overriding the first.
 Ignored when omitted.
+- `verify` (Attributes) Verify contains the secret name containing the trusted public keys used to verify the signature and specifies which provider to use to check whether OCI image is authentic.
+This field is only supported for OCI sources.
+Chart dependencies, which are not bundled in the umbrella chart artifact, are not verified. (see [below for nested schema](#nestedatt--spec--chart--spec--verify))
 - `version` (String) Version semver expression, ignored for charts from v1beta2.GitRepository and v1beta2.Bucket sources.
 Defaults to latest when omitted.

 <a id="nestedatt--spec--chart--spec--source_ref"></a>